drogue-iot/blog.drogue.io/content/draft-from-device-to-cloud/index.md

 We want to improve the experience of drogue device and drogue cloud even further.
 Some ideas:

 * Firmware upgrade of drogue device built and pushed from drogue cloud
-* Improved integration with TTN APIs (Use Drouge Cloud device management for everything)
+* Improved integration with TTN APIs (Use Drogue Cloud device management for everything)
 * Improve range of drivers for drogue-device and reduce memory footprint

 Please reach out to us if you have any further ideas or would like to work on the drogue project.